andris9/mime-model/README.md

 ### filename

-Read or set file name for the node.
+Read or set the file name for the node.

 ```js
 imageNode.filename = 'Image ✅.png';